 How it Works

-With this setup, all agent interactions, model calls, and tool executions will be automatically traced and sent to LangWatch, providing comprehensive visibility into your Strands Agents-powered applications.
+4. Automatic Tracing: All agent interactions, model calls, and tool executions are automatically traced and sent to LangWatch.

 Notes